codersaiful/woo-product-table/readme.txt

 = 3.3.8 =
 * Fixed: Table Head sorting issue on variable product - has been solved
+* Fixed: Total column issue on Variable product has been solved.
 * Code Optimized

 = 3.3.7 =